nihalgonsalves/federated-stitched-subscriptions-example/README.md

 ```

 - `vehicle`/`employee` are regular Federated services, aggregated by the Apollo Federation Gateway
-- `datetime`/`uptime` are two subscription-only services (though they can also support queries/mutations like regular stitched services - it would complicate things, however).
+- `datetime`/`uptime` are two subscription-only services.
 They emit the time / server uptime respectively every second.
+- For simplicity, only subscriptions can be used via the subscription services.
+It is also possible to make the stitching gateway
+  sit in front of the federation gateway as well (simply by adding another subschema config - can be loaded directly by creating a new gateway instance and awaiting `.load()` and defining `onSchemaChange`), but this adds another bottleneck and increases complexity.

 ## Running